debops/debops/docs/ansible/roles/debops.saslauthd/defaults-detailed.rst

   be a system group with GID < 1000.
 If ``False``, it will be a normal group with GID >= 1000.

+``notify``
+  Optional.
+String or a list which contains names of the Ansible handlers to notify when a configuration changes.
+This parameter makes sense only in dependent configuration, because the handlers need to be present in a given Ansible playbook.

 The parameters specified next are used and related to the :command:`saslauthd` daemon configuration files located in :file:`/etc/default/saslauthd-*`: